Lori values relationships and is always seeking ways to improve communication skills.

-Emily Post has probably turned over in her grave a thousand times if she has been able to witness from eternity the shallow, negligent, impersonal, ungrateful world we live in today.
-It was a given in bygone days that when a person received a wedding or baby shower gift they sent the gift-giver a hand-written thank you note within one to three months.
+In bygone days, it was a given that when a person received a wedding or baby shower gift, they sent the gift-giver a hand-written thank-you note within one to three months.
 When being a guest in someone's home for a meal or celebration, a card or note of thanks was an ingrained, automatic response.
 Children sent letters of thanks to their grandparents and aunts and uncles for Christmas and birthday gifts.
-It was called manners, gratitude, respect, and thoughtfulness.
+Manners, gratitude, respect, and thoughtfulness were normal.

-Today there is very little gratitude and it can be seen by the absence of personally written or delivered notes or calls of thanks.
-Grandparents will often tell you they never know if their grandchildren ever received the gift they sent because there was no communication from them.
-I know someone who says she calls a few weeks after sending gifts to the grandkids - "Josh, did you get the legos I sent you for Christmas?"
-Josh's response is always the same - a very distracted and unenthusiastic "Yeah."
+Today, there is very little gratitude, and this is evidenced by the absence of personally written or delivered notes or calls of thanks.
+Modern grandparents often say they don't know if their grandchildren received a gift they sent because there was no communication from them.
+I know someone who says she calls a few weeks after sending gifts to the grandkids.
+"Josh, did you get the legos I sent you for Christmas?"
+Josh's response is always the same—a very distracted and unenthusiastic "Yeah."
 End of conversation.
-In all fairness, if the child has not been taught to say a sincere thank you, he cannot be blamed.
+In all fairness, if a child has not been taught to say a sincere thank you, they cannot be blamed.

-Peggy Post, Emily's great-grandson's wife has taken up the baton her great-grandmother-in-law passed along, and now writes about etiquette.
-Unfortunately, the people who need to listen to her the most, are clueless about her existence.
+Peggy Post, Emily's great-grandson's wife, has taken up the baton her great-grandmother-in-law passed along, and she now writes about etiquette.
+Unfortunately, the people who need to listen to her the most are likely clueless about her existence.

 "Thx" Is Not Enough

-Today we send hurried texts that say "Thx," when someone has taken the time and care to give something significant to us.
+Today, we send hurried texts that say "Thx" when someone has taken the time and care to give something significant to us.
 "Thx" lacks sincerity, sensitivity, and thoughtfulness if it's about things that really matter.
-"Thx," says "That's all I have time for you.
-I am too busy to even write the whole word, let alone how deeply I appreciate X, Y, or Z." "Thx" is appropriate in situations like, "Oh, you forgot your book while you were here.
+"Thx" says "that's all I have time for you.
+I am too busy to even write the whole word, let alone how deeply I appreciate what you've done or given."
+"Thx" is more appropriate in situations like, "Oh, you forgot your book while you were here.
 I will put it on your desk."